ontextAt/ontextAt.github.io/Chrome Credentials - 2025/index.md

 In September 2024, I was handed a project that had been collecting dust for a while.
 It was a kind of browser credential honeypot that needed a script to automatically inject passwords or cookies into the browser.
 A bit of a crazy idea — but fun nonetheless.
 <br>

-I'd already played around with some stealers before, so I knew the basics: credentials live in SQLite databases, BCrypt32 CryptUnprotectData call, the Master key stored on disk, readable with user-level permissions.
-DPAPI setup.<br>
+I'd already played around with some stealers before, so I knew the basics of the DPAPI setup: credentials live in SQLite databases, BCrypt32 CryptUnprotectData call, the Master key stored on disk, readable with user-level permissions.<br>

 I didn’t know Google had just rolled out **Application Bound Encryption cookies protection in July 2024**.
 The master key is now also DPAPI-protected under the System and User context, and can’t be unwrapped directly by the user.